Back to blogSaaS spend

 Layer 2: engaged seats whose workflow an AI agent can absorb.
 This is the layer none of the legacy SaaS spend platforms model.
 (We compared them in detail.)
 The reason isn't ignorance — it's that their pricing model is a percentage of tracked spend, so they make more money when the spend stays high.

 Stack the two and you get the actual savings ceiling.
 Layer 1 is renegotiation.
 Layer 2 is replacement.
-In a typical mid-market stack with at least one agent-eligible category (sales SDR, tier-1 support, internal knowledge), Layer 2 is roughly the same dollar magnitude as Layer 1 — sometimes larger.
+In a typical enterprise stack with at least one agent-eligible category (sales SDR, tier-1 support, internal knowledge), Layer 2 is usually multiples of Layer 1 — sometimes an order of magnitude larger.
 That is the math the legacy platforms are not showing you.

 This is the contrarian take that bothers procurement teams: a Salesforce deployment with 100% login rate can still have 30%+ wasted spend.
 The seats are "active."
 The work being done in those seats is read-only lookup, status checking, dashboard staring — all of it now handled cheaper by an agent or a Slackbot at a fraction of the per-seat cost.